Specialist Designer Craftsman in Jewellery : Our Ethical Policies

 Mining

 Across the board, production of precious metals (gold, silver, platinum), and precious stones is really big business - and the lions share of the new material in the markets has been almost certainly ethically "produced".
-But black markets do exist, so be wary when shopping elsewhere.
+But black markets do exist, so be wary when shopping particularly abroad.

 Metals